harshRaj1601/AIWebScrapper/README.md

-# Universal Web Scraper - Flask Version 🦑
+# Web Scraper - Flask App 🦑

-This is a Flask-based version of the Universal Web Scraper application.
+This is a Flask-based version of the Web Scraper application.
 It allows you to scrape web content using AI models to extract structured data.

 ## Features